 Moreover, it needs to come with tools that can be configured to meet your company’s specific needs.
-Bearing this in mind, there are several steps organizations should take when selecting an HRIS:
+Bearing this in mind, there are several steps organizations should take when selecting an HRIS.

 Evaluating a potential HRIS system can be complicated based on your setup.
 Some organizations can conduct research with internal resources, but you may determine that a third-party consultant is needed to manage the assessment process.

 Before exploring the options available, find out what your business really needs and the impacts of those needs across the organization.
 Also determine what bandwidth, technical infrastructure, and financing the organization can put towards an HR tech initiative or upgrade.

 Even the most basic internet search will return hundreds of viable HRIS options, so be sure to allow enough time for the exploration period.
 To narrow down the contenders, consider these factors:

 Create a cross-functional group that will make the ultimate recommendation to executives.
 Include members from several departments, including IT, HR, finance, and other stakeholders.

 Depending on the scope of the project, the selection committee may send out a request for proposals (RFP) to the narrowed list of vendors.
 The request should ask for pricing information, minimum technical requirements, vendor experience, and an implementation schedule.

 Meet with the selection committee to debrief all of the demonstrations, organize any follow-up requests such as client references or on-site visits, and create the final recommendation report to executive leadership.

 Successfully implementing a new HRIS into your organization’s existing systems can be as complex as choosing the software in the first place.
 Like that selection process, there are multiple steps in the implementation process:

 HRIS vendors will normally provide a liaison or team to work with an organization to get the platform customized, installed, and operational.
 It is helpful for the organization to also have an internal team that further aligns and facilitates this process, including members from IT and HR who will be working with the software the most.

 Working together with your vendor, draft designs of the organization’s current procedures and the requirements involved.
 The designs should emphasize functional and technical needs and any potential integration challenges with the current system.

 Create a group of tech-savvy beta users to test the new software and provide feedback.
 After the initial test phase ask a small group of employees to test the system and provide feedback about ease-of-use.

 When ready, the new platform should be revealed to the rest of the organization along with training aides, FAQs, walkthrough sessions, etc. The goal is to make the transition as easy and painless as possible for all employees so they can immediately use the new tools upon launch.